merenlab/merenlab.org/courses/PFLS/index.md

 The next exercise is here to immerse you into the joy of writing code for real-world data tasks, and you are now free to use LLMs to do that.

 This is the most realistic problem we are going to be working on so far, and Sarahi Garcia has all the background on this problem that we had to resolve last year for a study.
-She can help us better undertand its context, but here I will provide a very brief description of what is going on, and what needs to be done.
+She can help us better understand its context, but here I will provide a very brief description of what is going on, and what needs to be done.

 Please go into the `EXC-004` directory in your data pack, and take a look at the contents of it.
 You will realize that